Double Glazing Quotes

 How much do uPVC sash windows cost?

-And to give you a rough idea of how much it’ll cost you to replace all of your windows with uPVC sash windows, check out the table below.
+To give you a rough idea of how much it’ll cost to replace all of your windows, check out the table below.

 Type of homeNumber of bedroomsWindows neededAverage cost of sash style uPVC windows